 The editing tools are very powerful.
 You can edit a RAW file seamlessly alongside JPEG and TIFF images, without an intermediate processing – in fact Lightroom Classic is really at its best with RAW files because you can bring back extra shadow and highlight detail not present in JPEGs and choose a different white balance setting after you’ve taken the shot.

-Lightroom Classic now supports ‘profiles‘ for applying different ‘looks’ to your photos as a kind of pre-processing step, mimicking the picture styles offered by the camera and adding many more of its own.
+Lightroom Classic does not support LUTs, as used in video and now widely in photo editing, but it does support ‘profiles‘ for applying different looks to your photos as a kind of pre-processing step, mimicking the picture styles offered by the camera and adding many more of its own.

 One advantage of the Adobe subscription model is that you keep getting a steady stream of updates and new features – typically around three per year.
 They are not all particularly significant or big, but because Lightroom is on a subscription, you are never hit with upgrade charges.